What is obscuro?

 - I think Layer 2 networks will play a huge role in the future.
 Vitalik mentioned it himself, layer 2’s will play a tremendous role in providing scalability and low gas fees.

 - Obscure is providing a real and interesting use case, which is network wide privacy.
+Privacy is a basic human right, and we deserver a network that facilitates this.

 - The team seems experienced and definitely not lacking in brain power.
 They are natives from R3 and other start-ups such as Avalanche.